 Filing for even a no-fault divorce can be difficult.
 There is a lot of legal paperwork and various affidavits that must be completed and filed correctly.
 An experienced divorce lawyer could help you to file the correct paperwork supported by strong evidence for an at-fault divorce.

 If you are on the receiving end of an at-fault divorce filing, an experienced lawyer could help you to present the strongest possible defense.
 A finding against you in an at-fault divorce could affect any alimony or assets division.

 Whether planning to file for or defend against divorce, reach out to the Marlton divorce lawyers at Burnham Douglass.
-Our experienced and compassionate law team will help your through the divorce process, protecting your rights and working toward an amicable agreement.
+Our experienced and compassionate legal team will help you through the divorce process, protecting your rights and working toward an amicable agreement.
 Contact us online or call us at 856-751-5505 for a free consultation.
 We are located in Marlton and Northfield, New Jersey, and we serve clients throughout South Jersey, including Camden County, Burlington County, Atlantic County, Gloucester County, and Mercer County.
 We are proud to serve residents in and around Marlton, Cherry Hill, Voorhees, Trenton, Northfield, Linwood, Atlantic City, Pleasantville and surrounding towns in Atlantic County, Camden County, and Mercer County.